Elizabeth Neumann: Early life and education

-Neumann grew up in McKinney, Texas, graduated from Trinity Christian Academy, and earned a Bachelor's degree in Government Studies from the University of Texas at Austin.
+Neumann grew up in McKinney, Texas, graduated from Trinity Christian Academy, and earned a bachelor's degree in Government Studies from the University of Texas at Austin.

 Career

 Neumann served during the George W. Bush administration.
-Initially she worked on President Bush’s Faith-Based and Community Initiatives at the Departments of Housing and Urban Development and Education.
+Initially she worked on President Bush's Faith-Based and Community Initiatives at the Departments of Housing and Urban Development and Education.
 From 2003 to 2006, Neumann worked at the White House as part of the staff of the Homeland Security Council post 9/11.
 The job included working with the different government security agencies to counter terrorism.
 She was part of a team of officials that helped advance several anti-terrorism measures.
-Neumann served as an executive assistant to Homeland Security Advisor John A. Gordon, shifting eventually to serve as Associate Director of the Domestic Counterterrorism Directorate.
-Neumann left the Bush Administration and worked as a Senior Advisor to the Program Manager for the Information Sharing Environment, Office of the Director of National Intelligence, where she helped author and coordinate the implementation of key components of the 2007 White House National Strategy for Information Sharing.
+Neumann served as an executive assistant to Homeland Security Advisor John A. Gordon, shifting eventually to serve as associate director of the Domestic Counterterrorism Directorate.
+Neumann left the Bush administration and worked as a senior advisor to the Program Manager for the Information Sharing Environment, Office of the Director of National Intelligence, where she helped author and coordinate the implementation of key components of the 2007 White House National Strategy for Information Sharing.
 She also worked as a contractor helping businesses with cyber security and risk assessments, and with DHS in developing threat assessments and in restructuring and opening regional field offices.

 Neumann joined DHS Secretary John Kelly as his Deputy Chief of Staff in 2017; and she served in the same capacity under Acting DHS Secretary Elaine Duke.
 In 2018, Neumann became DHS Assistant Secretary for Counterterrorism and Threat Prevention, where she served until her resignation in April 2020.
 In that capacity, she was responsible for leading efforts to formulate DHS policy on emerging threats, among the major threats was violence perpetrated by right-wing extremists.
 Neumann pushed for the department to do more to prevent domestic terror attacks, and worked with bipartisan support in Congress to get new funding that helped bolster and rebrand the DHS Office of Community Partnerships into the Office of Targeted Violence and Terrorism Prevention (TVTP) within DHS.
 She testified before Congress that DHS saw extremism building to the ‘doorstep of another 9/11.’

+Ron Lauder suggested to Donald Trump that the United States purchase Greenland which was discussed in the White House Situation Room as a trade involving Puerto Rico according to Elizabeth Neumann.